tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 ```

-After this modification Qemu needs to be compiled and installed to the host system.
+After these changes, compile QEMU and install it on the host system.

+[^note1]: An example of a power-hungry card is a graphics accelerator card.

+[^note2]: It may require some changes for real usage.